 In 2015, he debuted in GP2 Series with DAMS with an aim to win another title, but against stronger and probably more experienced rivals, he was 6th at the end of the season.
 Anyway, he could be happy with his rookie year as he scored two victories, at Catalunya and Hungaroring.
-For the 2016 campaign, Lynn prepares another attempt to win a GP2 crown, again with DAMS team.
+For the 2016 campaign, Lynn stayed with DAMS and finished 6th again in the GP2 Series final classiffication.

 Alex Lynn, DAMS, GP2 Series

 With many years still ahead of him and many things he has already accomplished, AlexLynn is a name to be remembered and we are definitely convinced that we haven't seen the last of him.

 His chances to enter Formula 1 grew up after he was named as development driver for Williams team in 2015.
 He spent two season with Williams but never get a chance to make step further towards F1.